 According to a recent health survey of UF students, nearly 1 out of 4 felt tired, worn-out or sleepy 6 or 7 days a week and 1 out of 10 had an extremely hard time falling asleep 5 or more days per week.

-Ideally, we need 7-10 hours of sleep each night to perform at our optimal levels.
+The National Sleep Foundation recommends that adults get 7-9 hours of sleep each night to perform at their optimal levels.
 Trying to maintain a regular sleep routine is one of the key tips.
 Going to bed and waking up at the same time each day sets the body's "internal clock" to expect sleep at a certain time night after night.

 Test your knowledge with an interactive Sleep Quiz!

 What if I like to stay up late on the weekend?